Shreeramghimire/Norwegian_Salmon_Lice_Data_Book/README.md

 ## Comparative Factor Analysis
 ### Effect Size Ranking
-- Rank 1 – Wild Salmon Reservoirs: This factor shows a correlation of r = -0.38, is highly significant (p < 0.001), and has the highest effect size (⭐⭐⭐⭐⭐).
+- Rank 1 – Wild Salmon Reservoirs: This factor shows a correlation of r = -0.38, is highly significant (p < 0.001), and has the highest effect size.

 - Rank 2 – Vessel Movement: Vessel movement exhibits a correlation of r = -0.41, with strong significance (p < 0.001) and the highest effect size (⭐⭐⭐⭐⭐).